Shopify/maintenance_tasks/README.md

 ### Creating a CSV Task

 You can also write a Task that iterates on a CSV file.
-Note that writing CSV Tasks **requires ActiveStorage to be configured**.
+Note that writing CSV Tasks **requires Active Storage to be configured**.
 Ensure that the dependency is specified in your application's Gemfile, and that you've followed the [setup instuctions][setup].